Gravitomagnetism and the significance of the curvature scalar invariants: Interpretation of the invariant structure of the relevant electromagnetic setups

-We will investigate such observers in the simple example in Fig. \ref{fig:Two}, that will prove enlightening for the next section (where we study the field produced by a spinning body): two particles, with equal charge $Q$, in circular motion of radius $d$ and in antipodal positions (e.g., with some rod holding them), so that their velocities are equal in magnitude but opposite in direction: $\vec{v}_{1}=-\vec{v}_{2}$.
+We will investigate such observers in the simple example in Fig. \ref{fig:Two}, that will prove enlightening for the next section: two particles, with equal charge $Q$, in circular motion of radius $d$ and in antipodal positions (e.g., with some rod holding them), so that their velocities are equal in magnitude but opposite in direction: $\vec{v}_{1}=-\vec{v}_{2}$.

 In this special case $\vec{a}_{1}=a(\vec{r}_{1}-\vec{r}_{2})/2d$, $\vec{a}_{2}=a(\vec{r}_{2}-\vec{r}_{1})/2d$ and $(\vec{v}_{2}\times\vec{r}_{2})\cdot\vec{r}_{1}=(\vec{v}_{1}\times\vec{r}_{1})\cdot\vec{r}_{2}$, such that Eq.\ (\ref{eq:E.BTwoCharges}) simplifies to